His blood is late.

 He may not be ready, but he must know for certain.

-There are many canteens and cafeterias on the Ark, at least two for each deck, but it’s the one marked DJs Only (Starboard) where Loki finds him.
+There are many canteens and cafeterias on the Statesman, at least two for each deck, but it’s the one marked DJs Only (Starboard) where Loki finds him.

 He sits alone at a small table by the window, legs crossed and boots propped up on the adjacent chair, eating a cup of Sakaarian pot noodles with a pair of chopsticks.
 He stares out into the measureless sea of stars and raises another tangle of soggy pasta to his mouth.